 People are under pressure.
 Times are tough, both socially and financially.
 And it is likely your team are feeling the strain.
-While the employment market isn't conducive to moving jobs at the moment, this won't be the situation forever.
+While the employment market isn't conducive to moving jobs, this won't be the situation forever.
 If you want to preserve key members of your team, it will pay to focus on a few simple strategies:

 - + Communicate keep your team across your plans, share - as appropriate - how the business is tracking and what your goals are for the short and medium term.
-People are feeling major uncertainty at the moment, so where possible, keep your team informed - Lead in a crisis, people look to a leader.
-Whatever your leadership style is, at present your staff will likely appreciate clear decisive directions, good decision-making, a steady unflustered approach and empathy - Review feedback is vital at any stage.
+People are feeling major uncertainty, so keep your team informed. - + Lead in a crisis, people look to a leader.
+Whatever your leadership style is, at present your staff will likely appreciate clear, decisive directions, good decision-making, a steady, unflustered approach and empathy. - + Review feedback is vital at any stage.
 But while staff are physically removed from work it is easy for feelings of disconnection to build.
-Providing regular opportunities for informal feedback, encouragement and direction will help prevent staff becoming isolated and disengaged
+Providing regular opportunities for informal feedback, encouragement and direction will help prevent staff becoming isolated and disengaged.